-Having a good keyboard for gaming can mean the difference between owning, and getting owned.
+Having a good keyboard can mean the difference between owning, and getting owned when you’re gaming.
 That’s why it pays to find yourself the best possible gaming keyboard you can.
 If you’re trying to do that while spending less than $50, you’ve found the right page!

-If you’re using a crappy old keyboard that has unresponsive keys, chances are that those keys have caused you a lot of headaches.
-Or maybe your keyboard just doesn’t feel right?
-Either way, it’s things like these that will ultimately ruin your gaming experience.
+If you’re using some dilapidated old keyboard that has unresponsive mushy keys, chances are it’s caused you a lot of headaches.
+Or, maybe your keyboard just doesn’t feel right for another reason.
+Either way, those are the kinds of things that will ultimately ruin your gaming experience.
 Since gaming is (or should be) all about having fun, that’s not ideal.

-Regardless, whatever your budget is, you’re able to get a great gaming keyboard for almost any price.
-There are even cheap combo sets available that are awesome for entry-level gamers!
+Whatever your budget is, you’re able to get a great gaming keyboard for almost any price.
+There are even cheap combo sets available that are awesome for entry-level setups!

 If you have any questions about my list of the best gaming keyboards under $50, don’t hesitate to leave a comment!